I shall now explain the Mardi Gras-to-Lent-to-Easter timeline.

 Here’s how you start with Mardi Gras—

-—a decadent, costumed feast and blowout that includes drinking and parades and glitter and robes and beads and shiny crowns and drag queens—and end up a month and a half later with a you-gave-up-booze-for-40-days-so-now-you-can-wear-your-white-shoes-again church service called Easter.
+—a decadent, costumed feast and blowout that includes drinking and eating a lot, plus parades and glitter and robes and beads and shiny crowns and drag queens—and end up a month and a half later with a you-gave-up-booze-and-carbs-for-40-days-so-now-you-can-wear-your-white-shoes-again church service called Easter.

-And here’s what Lent has to do with it all.
+And here’s what Lent has to do with any of that.

 First things first—we party

-So you probably know that Ash Wednesday marks the day Jesus set out for the desert and then spent forty days in the blazing sun trying to get the devil, who had followed him out there, off his back.
+So you may or may not know that Ash Wednesday is the day Jesus set out for the desert and then spent forty days in the blazing sun trying to get the devil, who had followed him out there, off his back.

-The day before Ash Wednesday is called either Shrove Tuesday (also known as pancake night to many churchgoers) or Mardi Gras (which is nothing more than French for “fat Tuesday”) or Carnival (“farewell to flesh” in old-timey Latin).
+The day before Ash Wednesday is called Mardi Gras (which is nothing more than French for “fat Tuesday”) or Carnival (“farewell to flesh” in old-timey Latin).

 People party excessively the day—or several days—before Ash Wednesday because there’s about to be a fairly dry spell coming up where you have to say I’m sorry a lot until Jesus and the Easter Bunny show up a month and a half later.